What is exposure compensation?

 Do the different metering modes affect exposure readings?

-- Increase the exposure compensation when using matrix metering, because it meters for the entire scene and the brightness outside will fool the exposure meter.
+- Increase the exposure compensation when using matrix metering, because it meters the entire scene and the brightness outside will fool the exposure meter.

 OR